lmaobox-lua/lmaobox-scripting/lobby.readme.md

 # lobby.lua by discord: Moonverse#9320

 ## How to use
-To use this script you need a brain
+1. Load Script

-open party chat vgui and type '.help'
+2. Open party chat vgui and type '.help'
 > `tf_party_chat ".help"`

 ---